AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

 /// Performs better on loading with L1-cache enabled.
 ///
 /// Xi:
-/// Suppose loading and storing are equally expensive.
+/// Suppose loads and stores are almost equally expensive (NOT TRUE in all scenarios!).
 /// NaiveRow, Load-by-row and store-by-column:
 ///     Loading is colaesced, no extra overhead.
 ///     Storing is strided, full extra overhead.
 /// NaiveCol, Load-by-column and store-by-row:
 ///     Loading is strided, (in concept) full extra overhead,
-///         BUT previous loads brings into L1 cache the data needed for succeeding loads,
+///         BUT one warp brings into L1 cache the data needed for neighboring warps (their loads),
+///         (note that warps are colaesced w.r.t. threadIdx, and that
-///         (all warps in one thread block reside on one unique SM,
+///         all warps in one thread block reside on one unique SM,
-///         and share the same on-chip L1-cache/shared-memory block),
+///         sharing the same on-chip L1-cache/shared-memory block),
-///         thus sub-full extra overhead;
+///         thus achieves sub-full extra overhead;
 ///     Storing is colaesced, no extra overhead.
 /// Overall:
-///     NaiveCol performs better, as it utilizes L1-caching for strided mem operations
+///     NaiveCol performs better, as it utilizes the L1-cache
+///     to negate the overhead of strided memory access patterns,
-///     (which is available to loads, so it's better to make loads strided and stores coalesced.)
+///     which is available only to loading operations.
+///     So it's better to make loads strided (negated by L1-cache)
+///     and stores coalesced (no extra overhead).
 ///
 /// Textbook:
 /// While the reads performed by column will be uncoalesced